DoudouLinux DoudouLinux

 Where goes DoudouLinux?

-All the versions of this article: [English] [Español] [français] [italiano] [Bahasa Malaysia] [română] [русский] [српски]
+All the versions of this article: [čeština] [English] [Español] [français] [italiano] [Bahasa Malaysia] [română] [русский] [српски]

 Road map

 Some planned technical evolutions for upcoming releases are listed below.
-This does not mean that non-technical aspects will not change, on the contrary, we also wish to improve the graphical design going forward.
-Finally, please note that technical evolutions planned for each version may be added or removed depending on work achieved and, we hope, with the arrival of new project contributors.
+This does not mean that non-technical aspects will not change, on the contrary, we also wish to improve the graphical design going forward and much more!
+Again, note that because we are a pure community project of people working mainly on their free time, we do not have a fixed planning to implement these improvements.
+Here are the technical evolutions we would like to achieve:

 • a tool to limit computer use during certain times of day (hours, duration)